Qubit regularized $O(N)$ nonlinear sigma models: Abstract

 \section{Abstract}

-We reformulate the traditional lattice $O(N)$ nonlinear sigma models as qubit models with a $N+1$ dimensional Hilbert space at each lattice site.
-Using an efficient worm algorithm in the worldline formulation, we demonstrate that the model has a quantum critical point in $(2+1)$ dimensions.
-We compute the critical exponents $\nu$ and $\eta$ up to $N=8$.
-By comparing these exponents with results from large-$N$ and $\epsilon$-expansions, we demonstrate that these quantum critical points lie in the usual $O(N)$ Wilson-Fisher universality class.
-Our models are suited for studying $O(N)$ Wilson-Fisher universality class on quantum computers up to $N=8$.
+Motivated by the prospect of quantum simulation of quantum field theories, we formulate the $O(N)$ nonlinear sigma model as a ``qubit'' model with an $(N+1)$-dimensional local Hilbert space at each lattice site.
+Using an efficient worm algorithm in the worldline formulation, we demonstrate that the model has a second-order critical point in $(2+1)$ dimensions, where the continuum physics of the nontrivial $O(N)$ Wilson-Fisher fixed point is reproduced.
+We compute the critical exponents $\nu$ and $\eta$ for the $O(N)$ qubit models up to $N=8$, and find excellent agreement with known results in literature from various analytic and numerical techniques for the $O(N)$ Wilson-Fisher universality class.
+Our models are suited for studying $O(N)$ nonlinear sigma models on quantum computers up to $N=8$ in $d=2,3$ spatial dimensions.